 - crowd control: blocking out a safe distance around the handler, check a room for safety

-- mobility: offer counterweight for someone with poor balance, assistance walking
+- mobility: offer counterweight for someone with poor balance, assistance walking, forward momentum

-- deep pressure therapy: applying pressure on the handler’s body pressure points to regulate the autonomic nervous system.
-Used for psychiatric purposes as well as to mitigate physical pain
+- deep pressure therapy: applying pressure on the handler’s body to regulate the autonomic nervous system.
+Commonly used for psychiatric purposes as well as to mitigate physical pain

 Dispelling some misconceptions

-I can tell a pet dog from a service dog by looking at the person.
+→ I can tell a pet dog from a service dog by looking at the person.
 No. Not all disabilities are visible.
 In fact, there are more invisible disabilities than there are visibly obvious ones.
 Think of autism, diabetes, PTSD, or epilepy.
 What would the visual clues be?
 Even blind handlers complain being told that they ‘do not look blind’.
 This abelist way of thinking conveniently assumes that if you do not see it, it does not exist.
 However, this erases and contradicts the lived experience of people.
-Only a medical professional can diagnose a person.
+Only a medical professional can diagnose a person, often after extensive testing.

-Psychiatric service dogs, emotional support dogs, and therapy dogs are the same.
-No. A psychiatric service dog has to actively perform medical tasks for a disabled handler, whereas an emotional support dog can passively help their not-necessarily disabled human.
+→ Psychiatric service dogs, emotional support dogs, and therapy dogs are the same.
+No. A psychiatric service dog has to actively perform a task for a disabled handler, whereas an emotional support dog can passively help their disabled human.
 Emotional support animals can be life-changing and even life-saving.
-Since emotional support animals are not exclusively for disabled people nor are they needed in emergencies, they do not have public access, and hence require no training.
+Since emotional support animals have no required training nor use in an emergency situation, they do not have public access.
 Instead, the handler must have a doctor’s note attesting that their health benefits from their animal.
-(NB: in Ontario, emotional support dogs are not legally defined).
+(NB: in Ontario, emotional support dogs are not legally well defined)

 A therapy dog is a dog that has gotten some obedience training and behavioral vetting by a program, in order to help many people.
 Those dogs work to make seniors in homes happier, cheer up long-term hospital patients, and calm kids or victims when testifying in court.
 The handler is not the beneficiary of their therapy dog.

-For more information, here is a CBC article on the differences between Service Dogs, Therapy Dogs, and Emotional Support Animals in Canada, and a dictonary.com article.
+For more information, here is a CBC article on the differences between Service Dogs, Therapy Dogs, and Emotional Support Animals in Canada.